Juno - “First Fruits”

 The Anatomy of Nurturing

-In our journey through the body’s myofascial tapestry, June brings us to the Superficial Front Arm Line (SFAL).
+In the year’s journey through the body’s myofascial tapestry, June brings us to the Superficial Front Arm Line (SFAL).
 Extending from the fingertips through the forearms, upper arms, chest, and finally anchoring at the sternum and hips, the SFAL forms our pathway of connection, openness, and care.
 On an anatomical level, the SFAL is comprised of muscles like the latissimus, pectoralis major, biceps brachii, wrist flexors, and hand flexors—muscles inherently designed to draw inward, embrace, and sustain connection.

 The SFAL coordinates the motions of pulling, holding, and carrying.
 It allows us to cradle infants, hold loved ones, and offer gestures of greeting, support and kindness.
 Movements we perform along this pathway—wrapping arms around a child, gently embracing a friend, or even carefully carrying objects—reflect our innate ability to nurture and protect.